 O-X refers to a recent post online which directed users to disable display of IDN URLs in browsers to prevent phishing using whole-script confusable domain names.
 O-X opines that this mindset would widely reject IDNs throughout the internet.
 Therefore, it is important to prevent dangers associated with whole-script confusable domain names.
 O-X1: Such dangers can be avoided by establishing a basic principle that two domain names that look confusable to an average internet user must be considered variants and must never be registered to different registrants.
 This be established as a cornerstone for IDN Guidelines.

 O-X2: While confusability is a subjective feature, technical standards like UTR#39 of Unicode provide implementable definition and algorithm.
-These standards be implemented.
+These standards should be implemented.

 O-X1-O-X2, GoI1-GoI4 Analysis: There are two aspects to this comment.
 First, that confusable labels be considered as variant labels, and second that variant labels be allocated to same registrant.